 - If you request to have medication delivered to you, the cost of medication will be added.

 About Bacterial Vaginosis

-- Bacterial Vaginosis (BV) is caused by an imbalance of the bacteria that normally live in the vagina, leading to abnormal discharge, which may be watery, grey or white, and may have a fishy odour.
+- Bacterial Vaginosis is caused by an imbalance of the bacteria that normally live in the vagina- causing abnormal vaginal discharge, which may be watery, grey or white, and may have a fishy odour.

 - It’s not clear why it happens, but it’s more common in sexually active women and using condoms appears to make it less likely to develop.